 • Delivered twice a year, in Fall and Spring.
 Five two-day sessions over the span of five months.

-Executive Leadership Network (ELN) The Executive Leadership Network Program (ELN) is a part time leadership development program, convening executive leaders from the public, private, and nonprofit sectors for an intensive, part-time leadership training collaborative.
-The Executive Leadership Network is for leaders who are in the C-Suite or at the VP level.
-Participants should live/work in Southern California.
+ELN is a part-time leadership development program, convening executive leaders from the public, private, and nonprofit sectors for an intensive, part-time leadership training collaborative.

 • Resilient leadership